LBNL-ETA/SimulatorToFMU/doc/userGuide/source/build.rst

 .. note::

+  FMUs exported using the tested version OpenModelica tested needs almost 10 times more time for compilation and simulation compared to Dymola.

-  FMUs exported using Dymola will need a Dymola runtime license to run.
+  FMUs exported using Dymola needs a Dymola runtime license to run.
-  A Dymola runtime license will not be needed if the FMU is exported with a version of Dymola which has the ``Binary Model Export`` license.
+  A Dymola runtime license is not be needed if the FMU is exported with a version of Dymola which has the ``Binary Model Export`` license.